 - You have a complex tech stack that continues to have issues associated with configuration, reporting, alignment and integration among technologies.

 - Communication and execution inefficiencies are causing slower than necessary deployment, weaker than expected results and higher than expected costs.

 - You're missing processes around how you execute your marketing tactics, so you're also missing consistency in the steps you take day in and day out.

 - You have limited or no visibility into finances, investment requirements and planning around funding marketing execution.

 - Campaigns are typically executed late or with less than optimal lead time, or your marketing team is regularly missing deadlines that are affecting business results.

-If even one of these sounds like you, adding a marketing operations role to your marketing team, regardless of the size of your company, is going to add value and save wasted time and money, and provide a dramatic lift in improved results.
+If even one of these sounds like you, adding a marketing operations role or working with an agency who provides marketing operation services is going to add value, save time, and provide a dramatic lift in improved results.

 The Practical Application Of Marketing Operations

 I've outlined what marketing operations is and provided indications of whether your company could benefit from adding a marketing operations resource to your team.
 But when it comes to day-to-day business in the marketing department – what exactly would a marketing operations person do?

 To begin with, every day they would look at the dashboards and analytics associated with the overall performance of your marketing program.